 Where to stay in Sperlonga Italy with kids

 Car access can sometimes be arranged, but make sure you ask and confirm this with your accommodation provider).
 If you want easy access to the beach or are travelling without a car, choose accommodation at the bottom of the hill

 This is also where often, in the summer, you have events and festivals, usually based on either showcasing local food product or art.

-Practical tips for visiting Sperlonga Italy with kids
+What to pack for visiting Sperlonga Italy with kids

 - Bring a baby carrier and leave the pram at the hotel when heading into the upper part of town

-- Book chairs and umbrellas in advance, to get the best spot on the beach
+- Book chairs and umbrellas to get the best spot on the beach

 - Buy baby supplies and equipment in the local supermarket and, for higher end products, at the local pharmacy